-Learn how to make street food classic Hiroshima style okonomiyaki in your own kitchen with this delicious recipe!
-Layers of meat, egg, vegetables, noodles and thin pancake batter topped with a sweet homemade sauce and chopped spring onion, this dish is a taste adventure in every bite!
+Learn how to make street food classic Hiroshima Style Okonomiyaki in your own kitchen with this delicious recipe!
+Layers of pork, vegetables and noodles encased in a thin crepe-like batter topped with a sweet homemade sauce, chopped spring onion and egg, this dish is a taste adventure in every bite!

 Disclaimer: This post contains Amazon affiliate links.
 Sudachi Recipes earn a small percentage from qualifying purchases at no extra cost to you.
 See disclaimer for more info.